Quantitative and Instrumental Analysis Experiment: Spectrophotometric Determination of Iron in Food Samples

 3. Spectrophotometric Analysis:

-a.
-Set the spectrophotometer to the wavelength of maximum absorbance for the iron-phenanthroline complex (typically around 510 nm).
+- Set the spectrophotometer to the wavelength of maximum absorbance for the iron-phenanthroline complex (typically around 510 nm).
+This should be determined experimentally if not already known.

-b.
-Zero the spectrophotometer using a blank solution (prepared by following the same procedure without the food sample).
+- Zero the spectrophotometer using a blank solution (prepared by following the same procedure as the sample preparation, but without the food sample – containing only ethanol, 1,10-phenanthroline and water).

-c.
-Place each cuvette containing the standard solutions and the sample solution in the spectrophotometer and measure the absorbance.
+- Place each cuvette containing the standard solutions and the sample solution in the spectrophotometer and measure the absorbance.
+Record the absorbance for each solution.

-b.
-Calculate the iron concentration in the sample using the following formula:
+- Calculate the iron concentration in the sample using the following formula (this formula assumes a linear calibration curve):

-Iron concentration (ppm) = (Absorbance of sample / Absorbance of standard) * Concentration of standard
+Iron concentration (ppm) = (Absorbance of sample / Slope of calibration curve) + y-intercept of calibration curve

 Significance: